psyrun/Advance.Penetration.Testing/APT.md

 		* DDoS
 			* `hping3 --flood ip_address`
 * Source port Scanning
-	* Select source port scan and you can potentially bytpass stateless filters
+	* Select source port scan and you can potentially bypass stateless filters
 		* Also in cisco routers the use of the "established" keyword (Ack==1) can indicate a weak ACL depending on the rule order
 	* Source ports that commonly bypass the filtering
 		* port 20 ftp